riemann1859/Queries-and-Visualizations-on-Northwind-database/README.md

 Q24.
 Compare each year's number of active customers to the previous year's by a table.\
 Q25.
 List employees'names with their managers' names.\
 Q26.
 Calculate row number of each order based on increasing OrderID.\
+Q27.
+Returns all pairs of customer company name and supplier company name, where  the supplier supplied products to the customer.